Methods of Japanese Charting + On-Chain Indicators.

 This is how the price of Bitcoin looks when analyzed with on-chain data and Renko, filtering out market noise to see the prevailing trend:

-This is how the normal market price of Bitcoin looks with Japanese candles, during the same period, without filtering the noise with on-chain data and Renko:
+This is how the normal market price of Bitcoin looks with Japanese candles, during the same period, without filtering out the noise with on-chain data and Renko:

 Market history, 2024-2026.

-This is how the normal market price of Bitcoin looks with Japanese candles, during the same period, without filtering the noise with on-chain data and Renko:
+This is how the normal market price of Bitcoin looks with Japanese candles, during the same period, without filtering out the noise with on-chain data and Renko:

 2) NUPL - Net Unrealized Profit/Loss of Holders.
 Renko.